-&lt;sup>1 As defined in Guidelines on Performance Criteria with Respect to External Debt in Fund Arrangements, Decision No. 6230-(79/140), as amended.
+1 As defined in Guidelines on Performance Criteria with Respect to External Debt in Fund Arrangements, Decision No. 6230-(79/140), as amended.

-30. Definitions: Under this definition of debt set out above, external payments arrears consist of arrears of external debt obligations (principal and interest) falling due after March 31, 2014 that have not been paid at the time due, taking into account the grace periods specified in contractual agreements.
-Arrears resulting from nonpayment of debt service for which a clearance framework has been agreed or rescheduling agreement is being sought are excluded from this definition.

-31. The consolidated government and the BOJ will accumulate no external debt payment arrears during the programme period.
-For the purpose of this performance criterion, an external debt payment arrear will be defined as a payment by the consolidated government and the BOJ, which has not been made within seven days after falling due.

-32. The stock of external arrears of the consolidated government and the BOJ will be calculated based on the schedule of external payments obligations reported by the MoFP.
-Data on external arrears will be reconciled with the relevant creditors and any necessary adjustments will be incorporated in these targets as they occur.

-33. This performance criterion does not cover arrears on trade credits.

-34. The performance criterion will apply on a continuous basis.

-35. Reporting: The MoFP will provide the final data on the stock of external arrears of the consolidated government and the BOJ to the Fund, with a lag of not more than two weeks after the test date.
+- 29. Definitions: Under the definition of debt set out above, arrears, penalties and judicially awarded damages arising from the failure to make payment under a contractual obligation that constitutes debt are debt.
+Failure to make payment on an obligation that is not considered debt under this definition (e.g., payment on delivery) will not give rise to debt. - 30.
+Definitions: Under this definition of debt set out above, external payments arrears consist of arrears of external debt obligations (principal and interest) falling due after March 31, 2015 that have not been paid at the time due, taking into account the grace periods specified in contractual agreements.
+Arrears resulting from nonpayment of debt service for which a clearance framework has been agreed or rescheduling agreement is being sought are excluded from this definition. - 31.
+The consolidated government and the BOJ will accumulate no external debt payment arrears during the programme period.
+For the purpose of this performance criterion, an external debt payment arrear will be defined as a payment by the consolidated government and the BOJ, which has not been made within seven days after falling due. - 32.
+The stock of external arrears of the consolidated government and the BOJ will be calculated based on the schedule of external payments obligations reported by the MoFP.
+Data on external arrears will be reconciled with the relevant creditors and any necessary adjustments will be incorporated in these targets as they occur. - 33.
+This performance criterion does not cover arrears on trade credits. - 34.
+The performance criterion will apply on a continuous basis. - 35.
+Reporting: The MoFP will provide the final data on the stock of external arrears of the consolidated government and the BOJ to the Fund, with a lag of not more than two weeks after the test date.

-F. Ceiling on Central Government Accumulation of Tax Refund Arrears
+G. Ceiling on Central Government Accumulation of Tax Refund Arrears

-36. Definition: Tax refund arrears are defined as obligations on tax refunds in accordance with tax legislation that remain unpaid 90 days after the due date.
-This accumulation is measured as the change in the stock of tax refund arrears relative to the stock at end-March 2014, which stood at J\$23.2 billion.

-37. The central government accumulation of tax refund arrears will be monitored on a continuous basis.

-38. Reporting: Data will be provided to the Fund with a lag of no more than four weeks after the test date.
+- 36. Definition: Tax refund arrears are defined as obligations on tax refunds in accordance with tax legislation that remain unpaid 90 days after the due date.
+This accumulation is measured as the change in the stock of tax refund arrears relative to the stock at end-March 2015, which stood at J\$21.7 billion. - 37.
+The central government accumulation of tax refund arrears will be monitored on a continuous basis. - 38.
+Reporting: Data will be provided to the Fund with a lag of no more than four weeks after the test date.

-G. Floor on the Cumulative Change in Net International Reserves
+H. Floor on the Cumulative Change in Net International Reserves